 Anei leads Oklahoma St. over Houston 61-55

+HOUSTON (AP) — Oklahoma State coach Mike Boynton pointed to his team’s 61-55 win over the Houston Cougars on Sunday afternoon as the type of win that can have ripple effects for a program.

-HOUSTON (AP) — Yor Anei scored 18 points to lead the Oklahoma State Cowboys to a 61-55 win over the Houston Cougars on Sunday.
+Yor Anei scored 18 points to lead the Cowboys to an impressive road win over the Cougars.

 Anei scored a layup with less than a minute remaining and later hit two clutch free throws.
 For the Cowboys (8-2), Cameron McGriff had 12 points, and Lindy Waters III and Thomas Dziagwa both added 11 points.